DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 e. <b>train_balanced.geojson</b>: balanced training data. this is what we will use for the first round of training.

 ### Training the Network

+Before training the network, make sure to create a 'models' folder in the directory from which you will be running the training.
+The model will automatically save the weights after each epoch of training to this directory.
+You will get an IO error if you omit this step:

+        >> mkdir models/

 The training chips and corresponding labels are extracted from train_balanced.geojson as follows: